KARN-FM

-KARN-FM (102.9 MHz) is a commercial radio station, licensed to Sheridan, Arkansas, and serving the Little Rock metropolitan area.
-It is owned by Cumulus Media and broadcasts a news/talk radio format.
-It has long been the flagship station of the Arkansas Radio Network.
+KARN-FM (102.9 MHz) is a commercial radio station licensed to Sheridan, Arkansas, United States, and serving the Little Rock metropolitan area.
+Owned by Cumulus Media, it broadcasts a talk format and has long been the flagship of the Arkansas Radio Network.
 The station's studios are on Wellington Hills Road in West Little Rock, and the transmitter tower is on North Sardis Road in Mabelvale.